Ekshiv/dL-CNN-classifier/README.md

 # dL-CNN-classifier
-Deep Learning model for Classification problem
+This is a Deep Learning project for Classification problem in which model has to classify image as cat or dog using VGG16 model.